rebelsky/csc301-jekyll/_dev/_assignments/assignment01.md

 series of heuristics for choosing an order of points to solder so as to minimize total distance traveled.

-Using a language of your choice, implement four heuristics (procedures) that take a sequence of points as input and produce an order in which to solder the points.
+Using a programming language of your choice, implement four heuristics (procedures) that take a sequence of points as input and produce an order in which to solder the points.

 1. One that starts at a random point and uses the "closest point next" strategy.